 City Limits: Henrico Escapes Richmond’s Attempts to Merge and Annex (Running time: 19 minutes) — When Henrico County’s population began to explode in the late 1950s and early 1960s, the City of Richmond attempted to acquire the county through a merger or “consolidation.”
 Henrico’s citizens flatly voted against the takeover attempt.
 Undeterred, the city then filed for a 142-square-mile annexation of the county–an astonishing 60 percent of the county’s land mass–in a courtroom battle that lasted several years.
 Learn how narrowly escaping these bold attempts has defined and shaped the present and future of Henrico, in City Limits.

-Clarke-Palmore House, The (Running time: 16 minutes) — Originally built in 1819, The Clarke-Palmore House has undergone significant upgrades and modifications through the years to accommodate the changing needs of its residents.
+Clarke-Palmore House, The [Retired from Broadcast] (Running time: 16 minutes) — Originally built in 1819, The Clarke-Palmore House has undergone significant upgrades and modifications through the years to accommodate the changing needs of its residents.
 Vera Clarke Palmore Morton, the last resident of the house, donated the property to Henrico County for educational use.
 The Clarke-Palmore House is included on the National Register of Historic Places and was occupied by members of the same family for more than 140 years.
 Join HCTV as we document the evolution of the house and surrounding buildings through the decades.